chris-groves/CV/README.md

 - Reading - non-fiction on topics such as productivity, personal development, personal finance, psychology.
 Two of my favourite books are 'Deep Work' and 'Digital Minimalism' by Cal Newport.

-- Crime documentaries - currently watching 'Women Behind Bars' with my wife

 - Football - attended matches and followed the ups and downs of Charlton Athletic for over 20 years with my father

+- Crime documentaries - currently watching 'Women Behind Bars'